Consulting with a Conscience™

 • Acquisition vulnerability: How a rush to integrate networks during an acquisition over the holidays gave an attacker a foothold in the parent company, and why security must be a part of every business decision.

-• A Nigerian payment breach: How Hushpuppi, one of the most successful fraudsters ever, committed cybercrime on two continents, and how Office 365 can be hardened to introduce enterprise grade security to protect your business.
+• A Nigerian payment breach: How Hushpuppi, one of the most successful fraudsters ever, committed cybercrime on two continents, and how Office 365 can be hardened to introduce enterprise-grade security to protect your business.

 • The SolarWinds hack: How supply chain attacks are becoming more common, why it is so important to check vendor compliance and security practices, and when to invest in attack surface reduction products.